|Quick links: Fast Facts on CKD I Our Resources>

 - A donor's gift and a patient's hopes are in good hands.
 Australia has a world class reputation for successful transplant outcomes.

 Indigenous Australians: Have you had a yarn with your mob about organ and tissue donation?

-Education resources help you consider this decision and include 6 radio plays, multimedia resources and other support information.
+These education resources will help you consider this decision and include 6 radio plays, multimedia resources and other support information.

 Multicultural Resources: Find information by language, faith or culture on organ donation

 Resources have been developed in consultation with religious and cultural leaders, for people of Jewish, Hindu, Orthodox, Buddhist, Islamic and Catholic faith.
 Resources also available in Vietnamese, Chinese (traditional) Greek, Italian, Spanish, Arabic, Hindi, Turkish and English.
 Read more>

 School Education Resources for Teachers